shanehancock64/GroupProject2/README.md

 ## Project 2 - Team 1

-This application creates a place for fans of 90s footwear to find hard-to-find throwback shoes.
+This application creates a place for fans of 90s footwear to search for hard-to-find throwback shoes.

 ## Mock-up